Bluetooth mesh

 Concurrent multicast in large-scale networks

-Bluetooth mesh is a managed flooding mesh, which is a simple and reliable approach to distribute messages in larger networks.
+Bluetooth Mesh is a managed flooding mesh, which is a simple and reliable approach to distribute messages in larger networks.
 Reliability is ensured with multiple paths from source to destination and there is no single point of failure.
-The technology has separate encryption for network and application layers, and has protection against different types of attacks.
+The Bluetooth Mesh technology has separate encryption for network and application layers enabling network mangers to create multi-level access control mechanisms.

 On-Demand webinar